-(Successors to M. B. Postens.)
-Having purchased the stoock lately owned by M B. Postens, take this opportunity to notify their friends and the public generally, that they have added considerable An Institution designed to prepare young new stock to the same, and will continue the business at the old stand, on Franklin Established Sept.
-1844.
-Incoporated June Street, where they are prepared to hire Horses and carriages at the lowest cash rates.
-Their Horses are safe, fast and B. B. Comegys, The Hope and Howard Express Com- gentle, and their vehickles consist of all Francis Hoskins, panys are now prepared to forward Mon kinds, to suit the tastes of the fastidious.
-David Milne, ey, Valuables of any kind, Paskages, &c., Attentive ostlers always on hand, and dri- George H. Stuart, vers furnished when desired.
-Call and ce for yourselves.
-Strangers taken to any part of the country at the shortest notice.
-They will continue to run the For the Hope and Howard Ex.
-Co's new ownibus between this borough and the Railroad Depot.
-Persons intending to go on the railroad will be called for at George M. Thrasher, Professor of the Sciany part of the Borough, by leaving their names at their office near the stable .-The omnibus will also be at the Depot on the arrival of trains to convey passengers No pains will be spared to give satisknowledge as a Musician, while in Germany faction to all who may favor them with KAUTZ & HUNTSMAN.
+(Successors to M. B. Postens,) Having purchased the stoock lately owned by M An B. Postens, take this opportunity to notify their friends and the public gennew stock to the same, and will continue the business at the old stand, on Franklin Street, where they are prepared to hire Horses and carriages at the lowest cash rates.
+Their Horses are safe, fast and B. B. Comegys, gentle, and their vehickles consist of all Francis Hoskins, kinds, to suit the tastes of the fastidious Attentive ostlers always on band, and drivers furnished when desired.
+Call and see for yourselves.
+Strangers taken to notice.
+They will continue to run the new omnibus between this borough and the Railroad Depot.
+Persons intending THOMAS W MOORE, Professor of Penmanship. to go on the railroad will be called for at George M. Thrasher, Professor of the Sciany part of the Borough, by leaving their names at their office near the stable .- John Groesbeck, Professor of Book-Keeping The omnibus will also be at the Depot on the arrival of trains to convey passengers Hon.
+JOEL JONES, Lecturer on Commercial No pains will be spared to give satis- W. H. ALLDN, L. L. D., President of Girard From his long experience and practical faction to all who may favor them with KAUTZ & HUNTSMAN.
+Stroudsburg, June 24, 1858.-tf.

-BLANK DEEDS For sale at this Office
+BLANK MORTGAGES For sale at this Office